FLEX-MoE: Federated Mixture-of-Experts with Load-balanced Expert Assignment for Edge Computing: Experiments

 \subsection{Comparison of General Results}

-We evaluate all three methods under both IID and non-IID data distributions, with two expert scoring indicators (Acc- and Loss-driven) across three datasets (Table~\ref{tab:full_comparison_with_bar}).
-Clients operate under limited capacity, accessing a subset of experts.
+We evaluate all three methods under IID, moderately non-IID, and class-partitioned data distributions, with two expert scoring indicators (Acc- and Loss-driven) across three datasets (Table~\ref{tab:full_comparison_with_bar_compact}).
+Clients operate under limited capacity.

 \textbf{FLEX-MoE achieves the best accuracy in most cases.} Our proposed FLEX-MoE method achieves the highest accuracy in the majority of configurations, though Greedy occasionally outperforms it in certain scenarios (e.g., GTSRB IID with Loss-driven indicator).
 FLEX-MoE demonstrates consistently superior performance through its joint optimization of expert-client matching and load balancing.